khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 1. [ ] Review and approve assignee’s changes.
    questions can be addressed with comments in Figma.
 Comment in this issue when the content is less specific to the design or requires greater visibility.
+1. [ ] Consider adding a new version to the file's [version history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history) to indicate the state prior to merging the changes.
 1. [ ] Merge the branch or add the changes or additions to the target file.
      1. [ ] Ensure that all styles and components now belong to the target file.
      1. [ ] For changes to the **Component Library** file, view the components in the Assets panel to ensure they align with our [asset library structure guidelines][structure].
 1. [ ] When applicable, [publish][publishing] any library changes along with a clear commit message.
+1. [ ] If the file's version history isn't clear, [name the latest version](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history#Name_an_existing_version) and update the details so it's clear what change had been made.

 </details>